deivid-rodriguez/rgdev/README.md

     $ rgdev rake test

+### Permissions Errors

+If you get permissions errors, it's related to Docker's `--privileged` flag.
+You can resolve this by running `rgdev --make-privileged` then trying again.

 ## Developing Rgdev

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.